Royal Rangers Uniforms

 Patch & Pin Placement on Royal Rangers Uniforms

 Patch and pin placement is the same for all Royal Rangers uniforms utilizing a khaki shirt.
 Some patches are standard, required items and must be worn on all uniform shirts while other patches are optional.
 For details concerning the placement of patches and pins on a uniform please refer to the following sources

 The awards vest is a supplemental uniform item which allows boys to display all of the awards, training patches, and event patches they have earned in their current age group.
 The vest may be worn with the Utility Uniform or any special uniform as prescribed by the outpost.

-For patch and pin layout on the awards vest, refer to the material in Appendix B of each of the boy's handbooks or use these flyers:
+For patch and pin layout on the awards vest, refer to the material in Appendix B of each of the boy's handbooks or our placement guides.

 For More Information